IngmarBitter/defenders/md/Salvation/Baptism.md

 ## Baptism Very Important but not Essential for salvation

 Baptism holds significant importance for all followers of Christ.
-However, its role as an essential element for salvation, implying a requirement for the forgiveness of sins and receiving the Holy Spirit, as suggested by Acts 2:38 and other passages, needs careful consideration.
-If deemed essential, it suggests that Jesus' sacrifice alone isn't sufficient for salvation and that salvation is contingent upon the works of baptism.

-Baptism holds significant importance for all followers of Christ.
-A valid question is if it is even more than that?
+A valid question is, if it is even more than that?
 Is it essential?
 I.e. is it a requirement for forgiveness of sin, for receiving the Holy Spirit and for being saved, as Acts 2:38 and other passages might suggest?
 If so, then baptism is a requirement for salvation, which implies that Jesus' sacrifice alone isn't sufficient for salvation and that salvation is contingent upon the works of baptism.

-To align with the consistent teachings of the Bible, one of these two two difficult tasks must be solved:
+Hence, to align with the consistent teachings of the Bible, one of these two two difficult tasks must be solved:

 **Essential:** This viewpoint necessitates reconciling verses emphasizing salvation through faith alone (e.g., Ephesians 2:8-9, Romans 3:28, 4:4-5, 5:1, Galatians 2:16, Titus 3:5, John 3:16,18,36, 5:24, 6:53-54, 8:24, Acts 16:31) with the notion that salvation involves both faith and works.
 This perspective also must account for instances of salvation prior to baptism in the New Testament and Paul's conviction that baptism was not an important part of his ministry.
 Most evangelical churches do not subscribe to this interpretation.